AseptSoft Core Documentation

 Change indicator

-A small amber triangle appears when the valve's state changed compared to the previous step
+A small amber triangle appears when the item's state changed compared to the previous step

 Click a step

-Switches the active step and refreshes the popup to show that step's valve state
+Switches the active step and refreshes the popup to show that step's state

-💡 Step navigation: Use the phase strip to quickly scan how a valve behaves throughout the entire process.
+💡 Step navigation: Use the phase strip to quickly scan how an Engineering Item behaves throughout the entire process.
 Click any step to jump there instantly — no need to use the process navigator.

 📦 Equipment Module Section

-If the valve belongs to one or more Equipment Modules, an additional section appears:
+If the item belongs to one or more Equipment Modules, an additional section appears:

 Element